9,275 people live in Orange Beach, where the median age is 54 and the average individual income is $59,061. Data provided by the U.S. Census Bureau.

 There's plenty to do around Orange Beach, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Parasail Sky Surfer, Distraction Charters, and Back Bay Sailing Adventures.
+Explore popular things to do in the area, including Dippin' Dots, Wildflowers Boutique, and Liquid Force Inshore Charters.

 Ratings by